The Carter Lake Club was one of the longest-lasting social clubs in Omaha history. This is a history of the institution.

 Today, there are streets in the City of Carter Lake called “Carter Lake Club,” and the Carter Lake Improvement Club building is nearby the former site of the club.
 However, all remnants of the 1896 building that once stood there, as well as the steamboat docks, bowling alley, movie theater and other highlights of the Carter Lake Club are all gone.
 There’s no marker or signage of any kind left from this once-grand Carter Lake institution.

-Do you have any memories?
+Do you have memories of the Carter Lake Club?
 Please share them in the comments section!

 Carter Lake Club Timeline